DrashtiShah23/online-marketplace-GatorXchange/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP
+1. Server URL or IP: http://3.101.39.111
-2. SSH username
+2. SSH username: ubuntu
-3. SSH password or key.
+3. SSH password or key: SSH key inside team1.pem file
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database URL or IP and port used.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.